 What is a DAO

 DAO is the acronym for Decentralized Autonomous Organization.
-It is a new type of organization where the members own and operate it.
+It is a internet native organization where the members own and operate it.

 How is a DAO different from a traditional organization?

 A traditional organization have structured hierarchy.
 They hire a talent and pay them wages to deliver on a work.